 Deliver as fast as possible

 This principle may seem contradictory to the previous one.
-In essence, it tells us about creating such a system (team, process, and awareness of slicing tasks), that once a decision has been made, new value can be delivered to the user as soon as possible.
-The choice would be between delivering to our users the "whole" value (feature, in our case) in a month, or its "quarter" every week.
+In essence, it tells us about creating such a system (team, process, and awareness of slicing tasks) that once a decision has been made, new value can be delivered to the user as soon as possible.
+The choice would be between delivering to our users the "whole" value (feature, in our case) in a month or its "quarter" every week.
 This principle tells us we should choose the latter.
-By slicing up the feature, we could let our customers enjoy valuable parts of the newest feature already within a week.
+We could let our customers enjoy valuable parts of the newest feature already within a week by slicing up the feature.

 Empower the team